Ayala Pharmaceuticals (OTCMKTS:ADXS) Now Covered by StockNews.com

-Research analysts at StockNews.com initiated coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Rating) in a research note issued on Friday.
-The firm set a “sell” rating on the biotechnology company’s stock.
+StockNews.com initiated coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Rating) in a research report sent to investors on Friday morning.
+The firm issued a sell rating on the biotechnology company’s stock.

 Ayala Pharmaceuticals Price Performance